Mike Bassett: England Manager: Plot

-With the film narrated by Martin Bashir in a documentary form, we are told that Norwich City manager Mike Bassett (Ricky Tomlinson) is victorious as his side win the Mr Clutch Cup at Wembley Stadium.
-The team later take part in an open-top bus parade but the driver accidentally takes them the wrong way and they end up going down a motorway leaving the entire team windswept before returning to the city centre to finish the parade.
+With the film narrated by Martin Bashir in a documentary form, we are told that Norwich City manager Mike Bassett (Ricky Tomlinson) is victorious in the Mr Clutch Cup final at Wembley Stadium.
+The Canaries later take part in an open-top bus parade but their driver accidentally takes a wrong turn and they end up going down a windswept motorway before returning to the city centre to finish the parade.
 Away from Norwich, it is reported in the papers that England manager Phil Cope has suffered a heart attack during qualification for the World Cup, which started out well but has since gone badly wrong.

-The heads of the Football Association meet to decide who should be the new England manager.
-After phoning around Italy, France and Spain they conclude that nobody wants the job and are forced to look for a new coach in England but cannot decide on who should take the role.
-The most successful Premier League manager is Scottish (based on Sir Alex Ferguson), while the second-most successful is a former England captain who is interested in the job, but the FA decide that he is too much of a "loudmouth" and refuse to consider him (a reference to the numerous times Brian Clough was passed over for the England job).
+Executives of the Football Association meet to decide who should be the new England manager.
+After phoning around Italy, France and Spain, they conclude that nobody wants the job and are forced to look for a new coach in England but cannot decide on who should take the role.
+The most successful Premier League manager is Scottish (based on Alex Ferguson), while the second-most successful is a former England captain who is interested in the job, but the FA decide that he is too much of a "loudmouth" and refuse to consider him (a reference to the numerous times Brian Clough was passed over for the England job).
 None of the other English managers in the Premier League are interested, forcing the FA to look to Division One for a new manager, with the press speculating that Mike Bassett may be the new man for the job.
-Mike lives at home with his wife Karine and son, Jason.
-He is described as a former professional footballer who played for Doncaster Rovers, Darlington, Hull City and Grimsby Town.
+Mike lives at home with his wife Karine and son Jason.
+He is described as a former professional footballer with a journeyman career, playing for fourteen clubs including Doncaster Rovers, Plymouth Argyle, Hull City, Grimsby Town and Darlington across nine different positions.

-When the press turn up at Mike's house to question him about the job he initially denies the speculation until his son Jason appears with a phone to tell him he's got the job.
-Bassett takes over the England team and moves to appoint his coaching staff, namely assistant manager turned car salesman Lonnie Urquart (Philip Jackson) who is not interested unless Mike buys a car from him, and coach Dave Dodds (Bradley Walsh) who is a sycophantic yes man who once managed with Mike at Colchester United (a reference to Phil Neal under the Graham Taylor era).
+When the press turn up at Mike's house to question him about the job, he initially denies the speculation until his son Jason appears with a phone to tell him he got the job.
+Bassett takes over the England team and moves to appoint his coaching staff, namely assistant manager turned car salesman Lonnie Urquart (Philip Jackson) who is not interested unless Mike buys a car from him (later revealed to be a Daewoo Nexia), and coach Dave Dodds (Bradley Walsh), a sycophantic yes man who once managed with Mike at Colchester United (a reference to Phil Neal under the Graham Taylor era).
 The team need one win from three World Cup qualifiers to get to the World Cup finals in Brazil.
-Bassett travels north to meet Kevin Tonkinson (Dean Lennox Kelly), who he believes will win England the World Cup, but on arrival at the pub he finds Tonkinson laying drunk on a pool table with people pouring beer into his mouth.
-Once calmed down, Bassett tells him to clean up his act and if he can promise to do it then he will recall him to the squad.
+Bassett heads towards Sunderland to meet Kevin Tonkinson (Dean Lennox Kelly), the man he believes can win England the World Cup who has since retired, but on arrival at the pub, he finds Tonkinson laying drunk on a pool table with people pouring beer into his mouth.
+Once calmed down, Bassett tells him to clean up his act and if he can promise to do it, then he will recall him to the squad.